 Back to VIP Program

-Keith Sheridan is a private dealer specializing in twentieth-century American, European, and Japanese fine prints and works on paper.
-Formerly an award-winning graphic designer, Keith is focused on providing iconic and innovative modernist works of exceptional merit, historical importance, and enduring value.
-His extensive archive of available works encompasses the genres of Modernist Representation and Abstraction, Impressionism, Expressionism, Surrealism, and Social Realism.
-Represented subjects include regionalist, non-objective, urban/industrial, and New York City images, with a notable selection of American works from the WPA era.
-Inquiries are welcome.
+Keith Sheridan is a private dealer specializing in mid-century American, European, and Japanese fine prints and related works on paper.
+Formerly an award-winning graphic designer and a print collector, he is focused on providing iconic and innovative modernist works of exceptional merit, historic importance, and enduring value.
+His extensive archive of available works embraces the genres of Modernist Representation and Abstraction, Impressionism, Expressionism, Surrealism, and Social Realism.
+Represented subjects include a special emphasis on non-objective, urban/industrial, and New York City images, with a noteworthy selection of American works from the WPA era.